GeekChomolungma/ChomoSyncer/readme.md

 ## Usage

-1. Edit `config.ini` to configure Binance API, Redis, MongoDB, and other parameters.
+1. Edit `config.ini` to configure Binance API, Redis, MongoDB, and other parameters(see conmments in config.ini)
 2. Start the program:

    ```bash